lukecollier/garp/README.md

-# Opti Free(dom) from dependencies
+# (G)enetic (A)gortihm for (V)ehicle (R)outing Problems

 ## GA
-Make a genetic algorithm to do the problem heuristically, maybe add meta horistics for a laugh
+Make a genetic algorithm to do the problem meta-heuristically, maybe add hyper params for a laugh

 ## Inspirations:
 - GE - https://www.mdpi.com/2079-9292/10/24/3147